Skip to main content

 Newfound introspection

-Scar Tissue, however, is where the band’s newfound introspection came to the fore.
-With lyrics that contemplate the isolation that comes from drug addition, the song tosses the group’s typical funk sound into a minor key and gives it a more minimal, plucked-guitar arrangement.
+The song Scar Tissue, however, is where the band’s newfound introspection came to the fore.
+With lyrics that contemplate the isolation that comes from drug addition, it tosses the group’s typical funk sound into a minor key and gives it a more minimal, plucked-guitar arrangement.
 According to Kiedis, the stripped-back sound was a result of Frusciante having taken a break from playing the guitar while he was getting sober.

 Released as Californication’s first single, Scar Tissue signalled the more mature, melodic direction the Chili Peppers were taking, while the video saw them ditch the comic antics for a drive through the desert in a beat-up car with the top down.
 Directed by Stéphane Sednaoui, the clip perfectly captured the feeling of the song’s chorus – “With the birds, I’ll share this lonely viewin’.”
 One of the best Red Hot Chili Peppers songs, it spent 16 weeks at the top of the Hot Modern Rock Tracks chart and also became an international hit, reaching No.1 in Iceland, No.3 in New Zealand, No.4 in Canada, and No.15 in the United Kingdom.
 After Snoop Dogg guested with the group for a performance of the song at the 1999 Grammys, Scar Tissue went on to win the Grammy for Best Rock Song at the following year’s ceremony.